 If your interviews are more investigatory and hard-hitting, you want to see how they have responded to tough questions in the past.
 If they have been skilled at dodging tough questions, you can prepare how to make sure they don’t dodge the tough questions on your episode.

 Do a Pre-Interview

 A pre-interview is when you have a casual conversation with the person who will be your interview guest. ☎️

 This is a great chance to learn about each other and build rapport.

-It is also an opportunity for you to review the structure of your podcasts and what they can expect.
+It is also an opportunity for you to review your podcast structure with them so they know what to expect.

 Be sure to ask them if they have any questions for you. 🤔

 Also ask them if they have any preferences or ‘best practices’ based on their past experiences with being interviewed.

 This conversation is also a great time to clearly lay out next steps so they are comfortable moving forward. 😀

 For example, you may tell them that you will be sending an email with the details of recording day, as well as a list of potential interview questions.